danielna/danielna.github.com/_posts/2013-06-26-getting-a-job-as-a-front-end-web-developer.md

 Pick any language to learn these in.
 There are good resources for this type of thing at <a href="http://www.codecademy.com/learn" title="Codeacademy" target="_blank">Codeacademy.</a>

+If I had to offer a suggestion I'd recommend learning the basic concepts in JavaScript, just because you'll want to learn JavaScript eventually anyway.

 <h4>Things to Know</h4>
 <ul class="narrow">
     <li>Data types: string, int, double, char, etc.</li>